onosAdmin/neuralgripper/README.md

 ```

-it you see that message the communication is working correctly
+If you see that message the communication is working correctly and you can continue with the guide.